 Environmental Chemistry began with measurement & units.
 Students figured out how big and how heavy $10,000,000 worth of gold is as well as what substances should be measured in “parts per million”.
 A brief introduction to matter and energy laid the foundation for further study.
 Students researched and shared how fire can be made to work for man.

 A background in atomic theory and atomic structure prepared students to explore nuclear chemistry, where they researched and presented topics from nuclear weapons, nuclear power and nuclear medicine.
 Half-life problems and nuclear reaction equations provided useful mathematical models for radioactive decay, fission and fusion.
+Advantages and disadvantages of nuclear power as an energy source for the future were discussed.

 The Periodic Table and Chemical bonds provide foundational knowledge for understanding matter and its properties.
 Families and patterns of the Periodic Table lead to different types of chemical bonds and the complex rules of chemical nomenclature.
 Formula mass calculations and mole/mass conversions provide the mathematical tools necessary for quantifying matter.
 Nomenclature skills are necessary to figure out “What’s in that?” when it comes to food and skin/hair products.